littlehorse-enterprises/littlehorse/docs/blog/2024-08-22-promise-of-microservices.md

 3. **[Coming Soon]** Workflow and Microservices: A Match Made in Heaven
 :::

+Microservices have been [deployed widely](https://www.simform.com/blog/microservices-examples/) across many large enterprises, most notably Netflix, Uber, Shopify, PayPal, and others.
+As we will discover throughout this blog series, a microservice architecture is mandatory once you reach a certain size of company, and it's probably overkill for a 12-person startup.
+The gray area inbetween is the interesting part!

 ## What are Microservices?

 The term "microservices" refers to a software architecture wherein an enterprise application comprises a collection of small, loosely coupled, and independently deployable services (these small services are called "microservices" in contrast to larger monoliths).
 Each microservice focuses on a specific business capability and communicates with other services over a network, typically through API's, streaming platforms, or message queues.